 Based on the weather reports, you need to choose a campsite wisely.
 Don’t set up camp on grounds that are prone to flooding, regardless of the weather reports.
 It’s always better to be safe than sorry.

-Set up your campsite as high as possible, so you can avoid flood paths.
+Set your campsite as high as possible so that you can avoid flood paths.
 Doing so will also help you keep an eye on the whitetail deer grazing and bedding below if your camping trip includes a hunt.
 And it’s okay if you need to travel a little to get near the water for cleaning.
 You don’t want to be confined to one spot when you’re camping anyway.

 Buy a Good Tent